Our Team

 What It Means for Your Business

 If UK Visas & Immigration (UKVI) “rejects” or refuses your sponsor licence application, it means UKVI will not grant you authorisation to employ migrant workers.
-You will receive a formal notice outlining UKVI’s decision.
-Your organisation’s name will not be added to the Register of Sponsors, and you cannot issue Certificates of Sponsorship until a licence is granted.
-There is no automatic appeal against a sponsor licence refusal, though you can ask UKVI to correct a caseworker error or pursue judicial review in exceptional cases.
-In practical terms, a refusal disrupts your recruitment plans: you cannot sponsor any new workers and must wait (usually at least six months) before reapplying.
+You will receive a formal notice (usually a refusal letter) outlining UKVI’s decision.
+In either case, your organisation’s name will not be added to the Register of Sponsors, and you cannot issue Certificates of Sponsorship until a licence is granted.

 COMMON CAUSES